-Overnight parking – Any vehicle parked in a CSCC controlled parking lot after campus is closed must have authorization from CSCC Police at (614) 287-2525.
+Overnight parking - Any vehicle parked in a CSCC controlled parking lot after campus is closed must have authorization from the Police Department at (614) 287-2525.
 Failure to receive pre-authorization may result in a citation.
-A valid CSCC permit must be displayed in the vehicle for permission to be granted.

-Employees – If your permit is not received within 10 business days after submitting your request or turning in your form, contact the Parking Office in person, by phone, or via email at firstname.lastname@example.org and include your name and Cougar ID and state that your permit has not been received at your department.
-Emails will be responded to within one to two business days.
+- Employees - If your permit is not received within 10 business days after submitting your Online Request Form, contact the Police Department by phone (614-287-2525), or via email at firstname.lastname@example.org and include your Cougar ID.

 Improper/Illegal use of permits

 - Visitor parking permits may NOT be used by students or employees at any time.